Service Number 270431

 Rowland Edwin Barker moved to Collingham around 1934/5 having seen service in the Army in World War 1.

 Rowland Edwin Barker was born on the 29th April 1897 in Fairburn, Yorkshire, the son of Edwin, a colliery man, and his wife Annie Maria.
-Theirs was a large family, Annie had had 9 children, but by the time of the 1911 census, when they were living in Fairburn, only three of their children were still living at home, and, sadly, 3 of their children had alread died.
+Theirs was a large family, Annie had had 9 children, but by the time of the 1911 census, when they were living in Fairburn, only three of their children were still living at home, and, sadly, 3 of their children had already died.

 On the 1st August 1934, the 37 year old Rowland married Alice Evelyn Hall in St. Oswald's Church Collingham.
 Both Rowland and Alice gave their residence at the time of their wedding as Collingham, and Rowland listed his occupation as a poultry farmer.
+Rowland and Alice both appear on the electoral rolls for Collingham from 1935 to 1939, and in 1939 they were recorded living at Westfield, Harewood Road, Collingham, sharing an address with Mr and Mrs Jim Hall, Alice's parents.
+At the time of the National Registration, Rowland gave his occupation as a poultry farmer living on his own account, but the comments section of the roll shows that he was already playing a role in the war effort as an Air Raid Precautions Warden (ARP Warden).

 Rowland Edwin Barker, of 4 Micklethwaite View, Wetherby, died on the 7th January 1984 aged 86.